 - Minimum of Peco Code 55 large radius (European prototypes) or Atlas Code 55 #10 (North American prototypes) switches on mainline tracks.

 - Minimum of Peco Code 55 medium radius (European prototypes) or Atlas Code 55 #7 (North American prototypes) switches on non-mainline/industrial tracks.

 Here are some simple modules designed using these rules:

 You’ve probably noticed both of these modules are designed with #7 switches and that’s really compromise number 1.
-Although it’d be more prototypical, using #10 switches on modules with parallel spurs is not really practical with the amount of space I have available; the spurs would be much too short.
+Although it’d be more prototypical to use #10 switches on modules with parallel spurs it’s not really practical with the amount of space I have available; the spurs would be much too short.

 Strangely, it doesn’t make that much difference if the spur runs perpendicular to the mainline.
 Take a look at these modules:

 As space for modules is limited, I’m going to have to make my second minor compromise and assume everything after the initial switch on my modular Annacis Island is non-mainline.
 It won’t really make much difference to me when operating these modules alone but it does mean the modules couldn’t be used as part of the mainline at a modular convention.
 Here’s a picture to explain what I mean: